tadklimp/Triggering_Tidal_code_with_controllers_1/README.md

 ```

 Vim's _Normal_ mode equips us with a ton of key-commands to navigate our document.
 We are going to use some of these in order to accomplish our goal.
-The only prerequisite here is that our cursor has to lie somewhere within the block we want to tag.
+The only prerequisite here is: __our cursor has to lie somewhere within the block we want to tag__.

-When in _Normal_ mode, the left curly brace `{` places our cursor at the top of our paragraph (in the empty line) and the right parenthesis `)` moves it forward at the first line of our code-block.
+When in _Normal_ mode, the left curly bracket `{` places our cursor at the top of our paragraph (in the empty line) and the right parenthesis `)` moves it forward at the first line of our code-block.
 Then, capital o `O` places our cursor just above it and switches editing into _Insert_ mode and we are ready to type our `tag.` In a Terminal we could accomplish all this by typing:

 ```bash